angleman/i64/README.md

 ## Base64 Integer String digits

-As an extension of Base36 digits, Numeric Base64 String digits are: 0..9a..zA..Z-_
+As an extension of Base36 digits, BAS digits are: 0..9a..zA..Z-_

 ## Default Config